 Piping from the inside out

 Another method uses a mechanical arm with an oversized spike on the end.
 The arm is pushed through the pipe and the spike is placed onto the arm facing into the pipe and is then pulled back through the pipe breaking the old pipe into pieces while pulling a new pipe through behind it.
+This technique is often referred to as pipe bursting.

 A happy yard